In a previous BrightTalk webinar, I surveyed the audience of sellers and asked,

 “What is your biggest challenge in prospecting?”

-Of the 120 some live viewers, those that responded said their number one issue is “finding the right prospects” followed by “getting a response” from prospective customers or buyers.
+Of the 120 live viewers, those that responded said their number one issue is “finding the right prospects” followed by “getting a response” from prospective customers or buyers.

 Seems like a legitimate problem and certainly, if you don’t find the “right” prospects, then getting a response is definitely tough.

 Therefore, sellers are assuming that they don’t have the “right” prospects.
-They’re assuming that if these are the target customers, that they would take their calls, answer their emails, open their doors, and welcome them in with big buckets of cash and fat, exclusive contracts.
+They’re assuming that if these are the target customers, they would take their calls, answer their emails, open their doors, and welcome them in with big buckets of cash and fat, exclusive contracts.